koher/try-swift-2016/slides.md

 ... and let me know your opinions

 ^ I'm not perfectly sure that they are all good.
 So please let me know your opinions.
 I want to discuss error handling in Swift through this conference.

-^ And I will join in the swift-evolution mailing list because now I have time.
-I don't need any more time to prepare my presentation.
+And I will join in the swift-evolution mailing list.

 ---

 ^ (23:40, 0:48) I'm dreaming of a world where everyone has been educated in programming.
-I had even tried to design my own programming language suitable for education.
+I even tried to design my own programming language suitable for education.

 ^ One morning, I met Swift.
 Swift seemed adequate for my purpose.
 Now I plan to write a free online book for everyone to learn wide programming concepts, from "Hello, world!!" to monads, all in Swift.